How Much Should You Get If You Get Hit by a Car?

 Settlement Basics: How Much Should You Get If You Get Hit by a Car

 If you’re wondering how much should you get if you get hit by a car, the answer depends on multiple factors including your injuries, lost wages, and property damage.
-Most car accident settlements range from $10,000 to $100,000, though severe cases can exceed $1 million.
+Car accident settlements can vary based on the specifics of each case, from lower amounts to much higher figures in more severe cases.
 Understanding your compensation rights helps ensure you receive fair payment for your losses.

 The amount you should receive after being hit by a car covers both economic and non-economic damages.
 Economic damages include medical bills, lost income, and property repair costs that can be calculated precisely.
 Non-economic damages compensate for pain, suffering, and reduced quality of life, which are harder to quantify but equally important.